Mamao, Melon Tree, Chichput, Fan Kua, Kavunagaci , Lechoso, Pawpaw, Maoaza, Mu Kua, Papailler

 The papaya is the fruit of the tree-like plant Carica papaya, of the plant family Caricaceae.
 C. papaya is native to the Americas and has a long history of its use in traditional medicines, for it's nutritional, digestive, and medicinal properties.
 Fresh, ripe papaya is one of the richest sources of vitamin C (even more than that found in oranges).
-It contains several unique protein-digesting proteolytic enzymes, including papain and chymopapain, and is also rich in iron and calcium; a good source of flavonoids (beta-carotene, lutein, zeaxanthin and cryptoxanthin), and vitamins A, B and G. Studies conducted on broiler chickens by Kamaruzzaman M et al., 2005 show that up to 120 g/kg of dried papaya skin can be safely added to the diet of chickens.
+It contains several unique protein-digesting proteolytic enzymes, including papain and chymopapain, and is also rich in iron and calcium; a good source of flavonoids (beta-carotene, lutein, zeaxanthin and cryptoxanthin), and vitamins A, B and G. Specific applications relating to poultry include:

-: Papaya is used for control of coccidiosis by farmers in the Jinja district in eastern Uganda, and local poultry producers in the Katanga province of the Domocratic Republic of Congo.
+Anticoccidial: Papaya is used for control of coccidiosis by farmers in the Jinja district in eastern Uganda, and local poultry producers in the Katanga province of the Domocratic Republic of Congo.
 A study conducted on 25 broiler chickens with coccidiosis confirmed the addition of 0.1-0.2% Azadirachta indica and Papaya in powder form added to the chickens' feed for 6 weeks was beneficial.